PengchaoHan/pengchao.han/research.md

 Center, USA)_

 ### Service placement in mobile edge cloud networks
-+ Formulated the interference in terms of delay among services coexisting on the same infrastructure and designed algorithms to minimize overall resource cost for multi-component service placement to achieve interference awareness and delay guarantee
++ Formulated the interference in terms of delay among services coexisting on the same infrastructure; Designed algorithms to minimize overall resource cost for multi-component service placement to achieve interference awareness and delay guarantee

-+ Defined the equivalent bandwidth for the resource allocation of an edge in a service and designed methods for joint optimization of small cell zooming and multi-component service placement with reduced resource fragments and guaranteed QoS aiming at power consumption minimization
++ Defined the equivalent bandwidth for the flexible resource allocation of an edge in a service; Formulated and resolved the joint optimization of small cell zooming and multi-component service placement with reduced resource fragments and guaranteed QoS

 ### Communication-efficient federated learning
 + Automatically determined the degree the sparsity of gradient sparsification enabled federated learning with